FabianVolkers/homepage/README.md

 ## Description

 This project started as my personal portfolio page but has become so dynamically configurable, it could be used for any website.
-My instance of this softwar is running live at [fabianvolkers.com](https://fabianvolkers.com).
+My instance of this software is running live at [fabianvolkers.com](https://fabianvolkers.com).
 It features an overview of the projects I've worked on as well as detail views for each project.
 Additionally, it features a selection of my photographs.
 There is a contact form for enquiries.

 ## Features